All Episodes

 The Supreme Court in a long line of cases has said you cannot be penalized for exercising rights you have under the United States.

-On Friday, we're gonna find out because I've got, as you know, Sean, three cases for the president, two up there on substance, uh, one up there on a stay, which may be converted to an order.
+Listen, on Friday, we're going to find out because I've got, as you know, Sean, three cases for the president, two up there on substance, one up there on a stay, which may be converted to an order.

-We I think we will know Friday if they're gonna hear them or not, and they will be the three biggest cases the Supreme Court has ever taken if they take them on the issue of presidential authority, Article II separation of powers.
+And they will be the three biggest cases the Supreme Court has ever taken, if they take them, on the issue of presidential authority, Article 2, separation of powers.

-All right, Jay Seculo, uh counsel for the president, chief counsel, American Center for Law and Justice.
+All right, JA Seculo, Counsel for the President, Chief Counsel, American Center for Law and Justice.

 Show me what democracy looks like.